JugBones/Pushin-P2P/README.md

 ```bash
 git clone https://github.com/JugBones/Pushin-P2P.git
 ```
+#via Github Desktop
+1. Open Github Desktop
+2. Clone repository using URL (https://github.com/JugBones/Pushin-P2P) & select the local path folder
+3. Click the 'Clone' button

+## Running the program
-3. Navigate to the repository and run the program
+1. Navigate to the repository and run the program
 ```bash
 python.py
 ```
-4. Enter your IP address and port number for the socket
+2. Enter your IP address and port number for the socket

-5. Select a method by typing GET, POST or message.
+3. Select a method by typing GET, POST or message.

 ## Contribute
 We welcome contributions from the community to help improve our project and expand its capabilities!